Mature Masculine

 Active Shadow: The Dreamer

 In the Dreamer shadow, progress turns reckless.
-You chase novelty, destroy what works, and push for change without wisdom.
-You keep changing things, never letting anything stabilize.
-You confuse activity with improvement.
-Energy alone isn’t enough for progress; it needs to be directed.
+We chase novelty, destroy what works, and push for change without wisdom.
+We keep changing things, never letting anything stabilize.
+We confuse activity with improvement and motion with meaning.

 The Dreamer's "progress" leaves behind abandoned projects and exhausted people.
 He moves constantly but arrives nowhere.